Single Sign-On with Django and Keycloak

 Using another metadata standard than MARC21 in VuFind, Part I

-Introduction When you install the open source discovery system VuFind, follow basic configuration steps and feed it with library records, it works well out-of-the-box and provides you with faceted search results and the possibility to browse through your data besides many other features.
+When you install the open source discovery system VuFind, follow basic configuration steps and feed it with library records, it works well out-of-the-box and provides you with faceted search results and the possibility to browse through your data besides many other features.
 The easiest way to achieve this, is to load the standard interchange format for library records, i.e. MARC21, into the included Apache Solr-based search index.
 The FID Performing Arts uses VuFind since 2015, but as mentioned in an earlier post, we receive a vast amount of metadata from performing arts museums and archives in standards other than MARC21, such as EAD, METS/MODS and LIDO as well as other individual data formats which result from database systems like MS Access or FAUST DB.
+In order to meet the special requirements of performing arts metadata and work with a consistent data set during data aggregation, we decided to map all received data into an extended version of the universal and flexible Europeana Data Model (EDM).